-&lt;sup>21 The legality index is a weighted average of the legal indicators by La Porta et al. (1997, 1998).
+21 The legality index is a weighted average of the legal indicators by La Porta et al. (1997, 1998).

-$^{22}$ While equal sharing was the rule in his entire sample of 1,050 households' probate records from Connecticut, Menchik found that in the subsample of estates in which a family farm or business was held, sharing among all children was "15-29 percent more unequal than for the full sample": specifically, in this subsample equal sharing is observed only in 25 out of 73 cases.
+22 While equal sharing was the rule in his entire sample of 1050 households' probate records from Connecticut, Menchik found that in the sub-sample of estates in which a family farm or business was held, sharing among all children was "15-29 percent more unequal than for the full sample": specifically, in this sub-sample equal sharing is observed only in 25 out of 73 cases.

-&lt;sup>23 Audrey Light and Kathleen McGarry (2004) report that in the United States "in any given year, approximately 75 percent of parents who make inter vivos transfers to their children, give unequal amounts.
-Even when making bequests- where equal division is the norm-as many as 20 percent of parents treat their children unequally" (p.
+23 Audrey Light and Kathleen McGarry (2004) report that in the U.S. "in any given year, approximately 75% of parents who make inter vivos transfers to their children, give unequal amounts.
+Even when making bequests-where equal division is the norm-as many as 20% of parents treat their children unequally" (p.
 1669).